Quick Start

 Tip: Swipe gesture on the page from the left (right) edge to the right (left) turns the page backward (forward).

-To return to the original screen, tap "Done" at the left end of the navigation bar.
+To return to the main screen, tap "Done" at the left end of the navigation bar.

 Tip: For your convenience, a quick how-to is in the first section of the appendix.